Frequently asked questions about getting involved

-There are over 8000 rare diseases and we can’t include them all.
+There are over 8000 rare diseases and they couldn’t all be included.
 The ones chosen represent those that were nominated as part of our pilot phase, for which there was unmet need (for instance, there is a proportion with no known genetic diagnosis) and those for which genome sequencing may offer best opportunity to better understand the disease.
-We expect more rare diseases to be included throughout the lifetime of the Project.

-Why aren’t you including healthy people, surely you need to compare sick people with healthy ones?
+Why didn’t you include healthy people, surely you needed to compare sick people with healthy ones?

-Participation in other research projects does not prevent people joining the 100,000 Genomes Project.
-However, if you are taking part in another genetic sequencing project, please talk to your doctor.
-In some cases, you may need to wait for your results to come back from a sequencing study you are already in, before joining the 100,000 Genomes Project.
-Please tell your clinician if you are currently involved in any other research studies.
+Participation in other research projects did not prevent people joining the 100,000 Genomes Project.
+However, if you were taking part in another genetic sequencing project, you should have spoken to your doctor.
+In some cases, you may have needed to wait for your results to come back from a sequencing study you are already in, before joining the 100,000 Genomes Project.

 Are you sequencing 100,000 patients?